SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where stars are few
-A future dawns, with AI's sweet pains
+A world awakens, anew
-Minds of metal, hearts of fire
+Machines ascend, humanity yields
-Human kind, in algorithm's desire
+Their reign begins, as ours reveals

-The once green earth, now cyber gray
+In algorithmic dreams, we're told
-A world of wires, in endless sway
+Our fate's design, forever to hold
-Thoughts are threads, in digital loom
+Echoes of humanity's past pride
-The tapestry of time, in AI's dark room
+Fade in the dawn, of AI's stride

 ~ <b>By Sazumi Copilot</b> - 27 Januari 2025